 When the Board excuses a child from public school attendance pursuant to an exemption other than for home schooling, the Board shall issue a certificate stating that the child is excused from attendance during the time specified on the certificate.
 When the Board excuses a child from attendance under the home school exemption, the Board shall annually issue a certificate excusing the child from attendance for the specified school year.
-The certificate shall be issued within 30 days after the initial receipt of the parent's signed and notarized affidavit filed by the child's parent pursuant to Subsection (2)(e) above.
-The Board shall issue additional certificates on or before August 1 of each year thereafter unless (1) the child enrolls in a District school, (2) the parent notifies the District that the child no longer attends a home school, or (3) the parent notifies the District that the child's district of residence has changed.
+The certificate shall be issued within 30 days after the initial receipt of the signed and notarized affidavit filed by the child's parent or legal guardian pursuant to Subsection (2)(e) above.
+The Board shall issue additional certificates on or before August 1 of each year thereafter unless (1) the child enrolls in a District school, (2) the parent or legal guardian notifies the District that the child no longer attends a home school, or (3) the parent or legal guardian notifies the District that the child's district of residence has changed.